austinbrown22/Challenge2/code.md

 3.Brackets link to an external link in a Markdown File.
 This is the correct notation: ([name of link](this is where the link goes)
 [Github](https://github.com)

 4.You can also do this for another file on your github.
 The link below links to the other markdown file in my repository.
-This is the notation: ([what you want to name file](actual name of file)
+This is the notation: ([what you want to name file](actual name of file) or (path to the file)
 [testfile](test.md)

 5.You can link to an image using (![image](this is where the name of the picture goes).
 As long as the picture is included in your github files it will load the picture perfectly.